 Light and Temperature

 If the ground doesn’t freeze during the winter, you can keep the plant outdoors.
-It should be placed in full to partial sun and looks great surrounded by lower-growing plants.
+It should be placed in partial to full sun and looks great surrounded by lower-growing plants.

 When grown indoors as a potted plant, this Jasmine needs plenty of natural sunlight.
 If possible, place it near a south-facing window.